nathanschwarz/meteor-cluster/README.md

 It can run synchronous and asynchronous tasks.

 # TaskQueue
+  `TaskQueue` is a Mongodb backed job queue.
+It enables to add, update, save jobs consistently between processes.<br><br>
   `TaskQueue.addTask({ taskType: String, data: Object, priority: Integer, _id: String })`
   - `taskType` is mandatory
   - `data` is mandatory but you can pass an empty object
   - `priority` is mandatory, default is set to 1
   - `_id` is optional

-  `TaskQueue` is a Mongodb backed job queue.

 # Cluster
   `Cluster` is the WorkerPool Handler<br/><br/>